John Maxwell Hamilton

-Hamilton has won two Goldsmith Book Prizes from the Shorenstein Center on Media, Politics and Public Policy at Harvard Kennedy School.
-His most recent (2020) book, “Manipulating the Masses: Woodrow Wilson and the Birth of American Propaganda,” won the 2021 Goldsmith Book Prize in the academic category.
-His previous book, “Journalism’s Roving Eye: A History of American Foreign Reporting,” won the Goldsmith Book Prize in the trade category in 2010, as well as the Book of the Year Award from the American Journalism Historians Association and the Tankard Award from the Association of Education in Journalism and Mass Communication.
+Hamilton is author or co-author of seven books and editor of many more.
+His two recent books are “Manipulating the Masses: Woodrow Wilson and the Birth of American Propaganda” and “Journalism’s Roving Eye: A History of American Foreign Reporting.”
+Each of them won the Goldsmith Prize from the Shorenstein Center on Press, Politics and Public Policy and the Book of the Year Award from the American Journalism Historians Association, as well as other awards.
 He is editor of the LSU Press book series, “From Our Own Correspondent.”

 In 2023, Hamilton won the Donald L. Shaw Senior Scholar Award for excellence in journalism history, given by the Association for Education in Journalism and Mass Communication’s History Division, and the Sidney Kobre Award for Lifetime Achievement in Journalism History, the highest honor of the American Journalism History Association.
 Hamilton received the Freedom Forum’s Administrator of the Year Award in 2003.
 Other honors include two Green Eyeshade Excellence in Journalism Awards, the Byline Award from Marquette University and an MLK Day diversity award from LSU.
 He has received funding from the Carnegie and Ford foundations, among others.
 In 2002, he was a Shorenstein Fellow at Harvard University’s Kennedy School of Government.
 He has served twice as a Pulitzer Prize jurist.
 He is a member of the Metropolitan Club of Washington.